 South Park has been known to tackle a number of dark topics over the years including child abuse, murder and the repeated death of Kenny.
 Other good shows that appear on this top 1990s dark comedy TV shows list include One Foot in the Grave, Celebrity Deathmatch and The State.Which 90s dark comedy TV show is the best?
 Vote up your favorites!

 Tales from the Crypt, sometimes titled HBO's Tales from the Crypt, is an American horror anthology television series that ran from June 10, 1989, to July 19, 1996, on the premium cable channel HBO for seven seasons with a total of 99 episodes.
 The title is based on the 1950s EC Comics series of the same name and most of the content originated in that comic or the six other EC Comics of the time.
 The show was produced by HBO with uncredited association by The Geffen Film Company and Warner Bros.
-Television.
-Because it was aired on HBO, a premium cable television channel, it was one of the few anthology series to be allowed to have full freedom from censorship by network standards and ...more on Wikipedia
+Television. ...more on Wikipedia

 Actors: John Kassir, Roy Brocksmith, Miguel Ferrer